Homeschool Science Supplies for Experience Biology

 Where to Buy Homeschool Science Supplies?

-Home Science Tools is our preferred lab supply company.
-They offer some of the best prices on science lab supplies we can find paired with fantastic customer service.
+These companies offer some of the best prices on science lab supplies we can find paired with fantastic customer service.
 They’ve made purchasing easy.
 You have two options…

-2. Purchase your supplies a la carte — if you’d prefer to purchase just a few items at a time or you aren’t planning to complete all of the labs for the course, you can use this wish list to find the products you’ll need for the course.
+If you’d prefer to purchase just a few items at a time or you aren’t planning to complete all of the labs for the course, you can use this wish list to find the products you’ll need for the course.
 Be sure to purchase multiples where indicated on the list below!

 - 2 of the set of 2 test tubes